-The loan-to-deposit ratio is expressed as loans and leases, net of unearned income and reserve for loan losses, as a percentage of total deposits.
+The loan-to-deposit ratio is expressed as loans and leases, net of unearned income and Allowance for Credit Losses, as a percentage of total deposits.
 The Self-Examination Program parameter established is 90.000%.

 3. NET LOANS / TOTAL DEPOSITS AND ALL OTHER FUNDS